 Hiring a new member of staff is an opportunity to build a stronger organisation, but if poorly managed there are significant risks involved in getting it wrong.

 Taking the appropriate legal advice at the outset is far cheaper than having to address problems later on.
 We have a wealth of experience in advising on recruitment processes including:

-- the right offer processes and checks (including immigration checks) to be followed; and
+- The right offer processes and checks (including immigration checks) to be followed.

 We will provide specialist employment law guidance to ensure that your recruitment processes are handled correctly.